Spend your Spring semester on the banks of the Danube river in beautiful and historic Budapest, Hungary.

 Q: Do I need Hungarian language experience to apply?

 No. Students are not expected to have any Hungarian language skills to participate in the program.
 Courses will be in English and your internship placement will have English-speaking staff.
+Getting around Budapest without knowledge of Hungarian is not difficult.

 Q: What is the process for be placed in an internship?